MolBIFFM/diana/README.md

     }
 ]
 ```
-The function used to derive a combined edge confidence score from scores in IntAct, MINT and STRING as well as 1.0 used for BioGRID and Reactome, respectively for a lack of corresponding scoring.
+The function used to derive a combined edge confidence score from scores in IntAct, MINT and STRING as well as 1.0 used for BioGRID, CORUM and Reactome, respectively for a lack of corresponding scoring.
 The combined score is utilized as edge weight in module detection.
 By default any edge receives a score of 1.0, corresponding to an unweighted network.
 Available settings are `null`, `"mean"`, `"median"`, `"max"`, `"min"`, `"sum"`, `"number"`.
 Additionally, `"BioGRID"`, `"IntAct"`, `"MINT"`, `"Reactome"` and `"STRING"` refer to the score in only the particular database.

 ---